-Asia Product Manager Lisa Sun recently returned from a trip to Japan where she had the opportunity to visit local artisans, one of the most memorable experiences in her long history of traveling.
-Upon her return, she spoke with Mr. Jiro Takeuchi, hotelier of Kayotei, Ker Downey’s preferred ryokan in Kanazawa, about their artisan experiences and his history in the industry.
+Ker & Downey recently returned from a trip to Japan where we had the opportunity to visit local artisans; a memorable experiences.
+We spoke with Mr. Jiro Takeuchi, hotelier of Kayotei, Ker Downey’s preferred ryokan in Kanazawa, about their artisan experiences and his history in the industry.

-One of the most memorable and amazing experiences in my decades of travel was a one-on-one encounter with several humble, incredibly talented artisans on my recent fall visit to Kanazawa, an easy 2.5 hour journey on the speedy bullet train from Tokyo.
+An amazing experience in Japan is a one-on-one encounter with several humble, incredibly talented artisans in Kanazawa, an easy 2.5 hour journey on the speedy bullet train from Tokyo.
 Kanazawa is a superb destination, a UNESCO Creative City known for its regional handicrafts and folk arts.
 This wonderful city is rich in cultural sites including its castle garden, historical samurai and geisha districts, temples, art museums, along with its wonderful food!
 A visit to this historical jewel of Japan, a rival to Kyoto, merits at least two to three days.

 Kanazawa has long been known to house some of the best artisans in pottery, paper making, and lacquer painting this world has to offer.
 They are widely regarded as the most talented creative masters of their time.

-And I had the rare and wonderful opportunity to watch them in action!
-When I first met these artisan masters, I was initially too timid to talk to them but quickly gained my courage and found them both warm and welcoming, humorous and upbeat.
+We had the rare and wonderful opportunity to watch them in action!
+These artisan masters are both warm and welcoming, humorous and upbeat.
 It was so inspiring to watch these gentle, talented artisans work – they exuded patience, energy, drive, and passion in every detail of their craft.
-I will never forget seeing the potter bringing life and beauty to a simple ball of clay in mere minutes, right before my eyes!
+We will never forget seeing the potter bringing life and beauty to a simple ball of clay in mere minutes, right before our eyes!

 Could you tell us how long have you been in the industry and how you entered it?